NicoleLubasinski/BTS_GlucoSym/README.md

 # BTS_GlucoSym

 ## Overview
-GlucoSym_BTS processes glucose measurements to isolate postprandial glucose response (PPGR) and perform simulation-based analysis.
-It combines data preprocessing, physiological modeling, optimization, and clustering to support metabolic research.
+GlucoSym_BTS is a Python-based tool for processing glucose time-series data to isolate the postprandial glucose response (PPGR).
+It integrates signal processing, ODE-based physiological modeling, optimization, statistical correlation analysis, and hierarchical clustering to study blood glucose dynamics.
+Designed for metabolic research and data science applications in glycemic variability.

 ## Features
 - PPGR isolation from raw glucose signals